 These techniques utilize the unusual attacks of a pirate’s weaponry.
 At 2nd level and every two fencer levels thereafter, the pirate may choose to learn a fencing technique or one of the following techniques.

 Amped Strike (Ex): A pirate learns to hold back to make a felling strike count.
 A pirate with this piracy technique can forgo iterative attacks to increase damage.
-For each iterative attack forgone, the pirate gains +1d6 points of damage on his next successful attack.
+For each iterative attack forgone, the pirate gains +1d6 points of damage on his next successful attack during the round this technique is used.
 This damage increases by 1d6 for each attack forgone at 10th level, 15th level, and 20th level.

 Brawl (Ex): As a pirate, he has seen his fair share of brawling in taverns and even on ships.
 When fighting unarmed, he gains the use of Improved Unarmed Strike feat and the Unarmed Strike damage of a black belt of his fencer level – 4.